wombleton/gitlaw-nz/acts/G/Gambling Act 2003.md

     *   (d) an employee or class of employee of the Department specified by the Secretary.

-    (3) A person who fails to comply with this section commits an offence and is liable on summary conviction to a fine not exceeding $5,000\.
+    (3) A person who fails to comply with this section commits an offence and is liable on conviction to a fine not exceeding $5,000\.

     Compare: 1990 No 62 s 108

+    Section 348(3): amended, on 1 July 2013, by [section 413][492] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 349 Gambling inspectors and Police not criminally liable